hackernix10/RoboGram/README.md

 ```bash
 sudo python3 quickstart.py
 ```

+If the program starts, loads Instagram page, but doesn't go anywhere further please check out you Google Chrome language setup.
+If the default language of browser isn't English then follow this guide https://www.lifewire.com/change-default-languages-in-google-chrome-4103615 to change it to English.

 Now the program will be started and you can enjoy its work and of course benefits.
 Fill free to send me a message if you like my work or have an issue!